-- Cafeterias, when in use, will be arranged so that students are six feet apart in all directions. - Disinfection will take place between each group use. - Students will perform hand hygiene before and after eating.
+- Cafeteria usage will be minimized.
+When and if use, will be arranged so that students are six feet apart in all directions. - Disinfection will take place between each group use. - Students will perform hand hygiene before and after eating.

 Gymnasiums